imharold/Chess-Board/README.md

-# Chess Board
+# Creating Base for the Chess Pieces Asset
-Setting up the dimension of the board and putting some material on it ( black and white )
+Making a cylinder and use the bevel tool to mold the base.